Skip navigation

 Outlook (Prognosis)

 Treating the cause may improve the condition.
 Recovery often occurs within 3 months in older adults who have hypertension or diabetes.
 There is less chance of recovery in case of complete paralysis of the sixth nerve.
 The chances of recovery are less in children than in adults in case of traumatic injury of the nerve.
-Recovery is usually complete in case of benign sixth nerve palsy in childhood.
+Recovery is usually complete in cases of benign sixth nerve palsy in childhood.

 Possible Complications